Marmikuu/TM1650_7segment_Display_STM32_nonblocking/README.md

-## Non-blocking I2C driver for TM1650 based 7-segment LED display driver on STM32 Nucleo
+## Non-blocking I2C driver for TM1650 based 4 x 7-segment LED display on STM32 Nucleo

 Hi!
 There's a demo driver for TM1650-based to a STM32 Nucleo